-Eventbrite research shows that over half of urban event-goers look to neighborhood guides for things to do.
-Event-goers also turn to more targeted sites to discover events.
-Think Bandsintown or Spotify for music fans, Lanyrd for conference-goers, and Facebook Events or Eventbrite for those looking for personalized recommendations.
+What to do: Sometimes, the clearest solution is right in front of you.
+Eventbrite research shows that over half of event-goers look to neighborhood guides for things to do.
+In-the-know fans also turn to more targeted sites to discover events.
+Think Bandsintown or Spotify for music fans or Lanyrd for conference-goers.

 5. Leverage the right social media channels